Hi, I’m Quil.

 When people talk about collaboration, they generally mean helping humans get work done together.
 That’s a very good start.
-Purr aims to extend that view of collaboration to include computing systems as well, through the use of two principles: rich interaction and feedback, and trust.
+Crochet aims to extend that view of collaboration to include computing systems as well, through the use of two principles: rich interaction and feedback, and trust.

 Purr-tan and her adorable kittens, Caramel and Creampuff.